 - If your anti-virus program discovers a virus, immediately unplug your network connection or disconnect your dial-in modem session.

 If you need assistance with the removal of malicious software, resident students may contact the Computer Center's Residence Hall Network Technicians.
 Off-campus students can contact a Computer Center help desk.
-Faculty and staff should submit a Computer Center work order to obtain assistance.
+Faculty and staff should submit the Computer Center's IT Support Request Form to obtain assistance.

 Preventing Theft of Electronic Identity